 - Ryan Biddulph, who blogs at Blogging From Paradise, also revealed that free accommodation opened up the world of travel, in particular:

-- Supriya Sehgal, who blogs at Supriya Sehgal, offered a rather unique travel hack that’s very useful for solo women travellers.
+- Supriya Sehgal, who blogs at Supriya Sehgal, offered a rather unique travel hack that’s very useful for solo women travelers.
 She said:

 [Note from Editor: I agree with Supriya 100%.
 I did this when I travelled on a rather poorly-planned 10-day trip to Kashmir, and had the same experience with a kind driver who took on the responsibility of keeping my child and me safe during a trip that almost never happened.
 Kindness is everywhere, if you just know how to look for it.]